BPCI Advanced FAQs

 How do I know which BPCI Advanced Clinical Episodes (i.e. bundles) to choose?

 The ideal BPCI Advanced bundles for your organization will be those where you have improvement opportunities in (1) decreasing inpatient costs (e.g. utilization of implants and other supplies such as pharmaceuticals), (2) decreasing post-acute care utilization through appropriate patient risk stratification and discharge planning, (3) improving selection of top-performing post-acute care providers where relevant, (4) managing patient readmissions through well designed care pathways and (5) improving performance across the quality measures laid out in the program.
 And overall, these improvement opportunities decrease your cost per episode (per bundle) in relation to the CMS Target Price (per bundle).
-Avant-garde Health offers a complimentary evaluation of the opportunity in participating in BPCI Advanced using the latest CMS Target Prices that were issued in January 2019.
+Avant-garde Health offers a complimentary evaluation of the opportunity in participating in BPCI Advanced using CMS preliminary Target Prices.

 How is the reconciliation amount determined for BPCI Advanced bundles?